 Next, I searched for something a bit more specific.
 And got the following result:

 Such a service is a godsend, and I wish this was available when I started learning data science.
-I would recommend you to go on and search for datasets, on the Google Dataset Search Engine, and try to give as much information about the dataset that you are trying to search, so as to find the best fit dataset for your project, study, or research.
+I would recommend you to go on and search for datasets, on Google, and try to give as much information about the dataset that you are trying to search, so as to find the best-fit dataset for your project, study, or research.
 Meanwhile, if the data you need isn’t available in a ready-to-use format on the web already, you can always reach out to us to set up a custom crawl.

 Looking for a web scraping service to extract data for you contact PromptCloud